How to Stop Being Clingy and Needy

-So if you are looking how to stop being clingy and jealous, you need to go deep and find out where is that fear coming from.
-Which experience has shaped your thinking.
-Or maybe you can even point to a single event that you know led to it.
+So if you are looking for how to stop being clingy and needy, you need to go deep and find out where that fear stems from.
+Which experience has shaped your thinking and is there a single event that could have led to it?

-That considerably lowered my self-confidence and made me believe that I was not beautiful enough, funny enough or smart enough too keep a man.
-In short I felt like I was not good enough to be committed too.
+That considerably lowered my self-confidence and made me believe that I was not beautiful enough, funny enough, or smart enough to keep a man.
+In short, I felt like I was not good enough to be committed to.

 So, I started overcompensating through people-pleasing and other needy behaviors.
 Which would turn men off even more.